kfsgiorgos/multiview-oneclass/README.md

-# Learn Unsupervised Representations with KDD Algorithms to Detect Novelties
+# Learning Unsupervised Representations to Detect Novelty

  - First Run the src.R script having as possible values "macBook" or "sherlock".
 You can also create you own or modify the existing values